 Policy and management

 Internally, Cybercom has made good progress in the environmental area.
-Relatively speaking, we devote more energy to helping our clients implement solutions to reduce negative environmental impact and increase positive impact.
+Externally Cybercom helps clients to implement solutions to reduce negative environmental impact and increase positive impact.

 Employees and clients are informed about how Cybercom’s offices can be reached by public transport.
-We make it easier for employees to leave their car at home.
-For example, all offices have showers and dressing rooms so that people can run or cycle to work.
+All offices have showers and dressing rooms to make it easier to run or cycle to work.

 Targets and outcomes

-We have made progress in the environmental area over time, particularly as regards travel.
-Business travel has been reduced and we travel more often by train, as opposed to flying.
-As for the daily commute, there has been a marked decrease in trips by car in favour of other alternatives.
+Cybercom has made progress in the environmental area over time, particularly as regards travel.
+Business travel has been reduced and more journeys are made by train, as opposed to flying.
+Cybercom has almost no company cars.